There’s no shortage of writing prompts out there. We even do them with every post here on the Write Practice blog.

 Do you love writing prompts or love to hate them?
 Let me know in the comments!

 Go here and choose a writing prompt that doesn’t immediately speak to you.
 You don’t have to completely hate it, but you shouldn’t be excited about writing on it.

 Spend fifteen minutes brainstorming for the prompt.
 If something sparks, go with it and get writing!

-Share the prompt you chose and your brainstorming session and/or writing in the comments and don’t forget to comment on your fellow writers’ work!
+Share the prompt you chose and your brainstorming session and/or writing in the practice box below and don't forget to comment on your fellow writers' work!